RamiTaleb/CSI2372Project/README.md

-Game made for the final project of CSI2372.
+Game made for the final project of C++ course.
 Text based implementation of Quixx and Qwinto.